 I needed to get more eyeballs on website AND capture those leads and turn them into sales.

-The solution for me was to automate my sales system
+The solution for me was sales automation

 It’s possible to automate the process of generating traffic, converting the first sale (at a really good average order value), AND motivating those customers to come back and buy more than once.

 How much would YOU love to automate the process of building a crowd of obsessed brand fans who’ll salivate over your every single offering, and who’ll buy from you repeatedly?
 This is what “sales automation” is and I reckon it’s the holy grail of eCommerce marketing!

 In the early days of eCommerce, there wasn’t nearly so much competition out there.
 It was possible to have success by being very generic in your positioning and to target a very broad audience.

 Those big players are well established now, though.
 So for new players to gain traction, we need to niche down.
 We need to serve a very specific audience, and we need to be clear on who they are and how they buy.

 Are you selling kids clothing?

 Or are you selling funky, hard-wearing threads for the outdoor adventure-loving little superhero?

 What kind of marketing messaging will appeal to your exact customer?